Spinal Deformity: Adult Degenerative Scoliosis

 X-rays create images of the bones in your spine and show whether any of them are too close together or whether you have arthritic changes, bone spurs, fractures, or slippage of the vertebrae.
-Special flexion and extension x-rays will be taken to measure misalignment of the bones and curve progression (Fig. 4).
+Special long-cassette x-rays are taken in standing, flexion, and extension to measure angles and monitor curve progression (Fig. 4).

-Computed Tomography (CT) scan is a noninvasive test that uses an x-ray beam and a computer to make 2-dimensional images of your spine.
-It may or may not be performed with a dye (contrast agent) injected into your bloodstream.
-It is useful for viewing changes in bony structures.
+Computed Tomography (CT) scan uses an x-ray beam and a computer to make 2-dimensional images of your spine.
+It may or may not be performed with a contrast dye injected into your bloodstream.
+It is useful for viewing bony changes.

-Magnetic resonance imaging (MRI) scan is a noninvasive test that uses a magnetic field and radiofrequency waves to give a detailed view of the soft tissues of your spine.
+Magnetic resonance imaging (MRI) gives a detailed view of the soft tissues of your spine.
 Unlike an x-ray, nerves and discs are clearly visible.
-It may or may not be performed with a dye (contrast agent) injected into your bloodstream.
-MRI is useful in evaluating soft-tissue damage to the ligaments and discs, and assessing spinal cord injury.
+It may or may not be performed with a contrast dye injected into your bloodstream.
+MRI is useful in evaluating soft-tissue damage to the ligaments, discs, and spinal cord.

-Myelogram is a specialized X-ray where contrast dye is injected into the spinal canal.
+Myelogram is a special X-ray where contrast dye is injected into the spinal canal.
 A fluoroscope then records the images formed by the dye.
 Myelograms can show a nerve being pinched by a disc, bony overgrowth or stenosis.
-The dye gives a picture of the spinal canal, spinal cord, and nerves in detail.
+The dye shows the spinal canal and cord.
 A CT scan follows the test.